Please note that the application deadline has now passed and we are no longer accepting applications for the Green Recovery Fund.

-We want to support a Green recovery where people are taking and inspiring action to address the global climate emergency and nature crisis.
-This also presents an opportunity to support our communities, land managers and businesses to emerge from the COVID19 pandemic, as there are many things we all will be doing differently.
+We want to support a Green Recovery where people are taking and inspiring action to address the global climate emergency and nature crisis.
+This also presents an opportunity to support our communities, land managers and businesses to emerge from the COVID-19 pandemic, as there are many things we all will be doing differently.
 The connection that many of us have with our local environment and community is now even stronger.

-Individuals, businesses, public bodies and constituted voluntary/community groups or charities can all apply.
+Individuals, businesses, land managers, public bodies and constituted voluntary/community groups or charities can all apply.
 Applicants do not need to be based within the National Park, provided that the project is delivered within the National Park.

-The scheme will support projects that
+The Green Recovery Fund will support projects that:

 The National Park Authority reserves the right to change the overall budget.

-Please note, this is a highly competitive grant scheme with a limited budget and you may not receive 100% of your requested funding.
+Please note, this is a highly competitive scheme with a limited budget and you may not receive 100% of your requested funding.

 You can download the application form below.
 The form may open in a new tab.
 If this happens, please save the file to your desktop before filling in your details.
 You can then submit your completed form to us via email at firstname.lastname@example.org